owulveryck/blog/content/post/choreography.md

 # Conclusion

-Self-awareness, self-healing, elasticity, modularity, ... with a choreography based configuration and deployement tools, standard application may get new capabilities without totally rethinking their infrastructure.
+Self-awareness, self-healing, elasticity, modularity, ... with a choreography based configuration and deployment tools, standard application may get new capabilities without totally rethinking their infrastructure.

-Some of the stuff that still need to be implemented are, for example,  the notion of interface and commitment of the node, and the notion of machine learning for every node to teach them how to react to different events in anefficient way.
+Some of the stuff that still need to be implemented are, for example,  the notion of interface and commitment of the node, and the notion of machine learning for every node to teach them how to react to different events in an efficient way.